yoraji/Minitalk/README.md

     so it allow you to specify detailed behavoir for a signal compared to the older signal() and give you more context about the signal

+What is sigusr1 && sigusr2 ?
+    they are signals-define signal in unix operating system, defined as part pf the posix standard. these signal probide a mechanisum for usr application to communicate or handle custom event SIGUSR1 = signal 10
+    SIGUSR2 = signal 12

 what is sigaddset ?

     is a function in POSIX standard used to add a signal to signal set(collection of signals)